Our Dear Doctors

 He works seven days a week, and as often as not is treating an emergency case at night.
 Buddhists would call him a bodhisattva.
 He holds nothing back in his efforts to lift suffering.
 Thousands of people love this guy.
 He is so, so quiet.
 You never hear him talk about any of the exceptional things he actually does.
 You never see him loose patience.
 There's a deep stillness and purity in him.
 The animals pick it up right away, and surrender to him as he examines and treats them.
 Leslie sometimes calls him Schweitzer, after Albert Schweitzer the famous philanthropist.
 He and Vishwa are the two pillars of our beloved Shelter.

 Really good veterinarians are difficult to find.
 The market is extremely tight.
-We're very, very fortunate to have our second veterinarian, Dr. Kamala.
-She, too, is a top graduate of the Madras Veterinary College.
-She has an open Heart, which the animals pick up right away.
+We're very, very fortunate to have our second veterinarian, Dr. Mahesh.
+He is a top graduate of Rajiv Gandhi Institute of Veterinary Education & Research and Post Graduate in Veterinary Pathology from West Bengal University of Animal & Fishery Sciences.
+He has an open Heart, which the animals pick up right away.
 And is a good, caring clinician.
-Often when Dr. Rajasekar is in surgery she has to carry the full load of the clinic.
-She is a blessing for us.
-At the writing of this little note she has been with us six months.
-May she stay forever.
+Often when Dr. Rajasekar is in surgery he has to carry the full load of the clinic.
+He is a blessing for us.
+At the writing of this little note he has been with us 2 years.
+May he stay forever.

 In situations where Dr. Raja feels additional medical input would be helpful, he has a whole series of "backup" consultants he can contact who offer their input, gratis.
 Within India, he sometimes contacts doctors at Madras Veterinary College (also, sometimes Mumbai Veterinary College).
 He has contact with an outstanding clinical practitioner in Pune that has three clinics, whose specialty is internal medicine.
 Another one he tends to use has forty years of clinical experience with small animals.